Design audits for healthcare and fintech SaaS — including AI-readiness for Claude Code, Figma Make, and Cursor.

 - Prioritized strategic UX moves, sized by effort and expected lift

-- Stakeholder-ready audit document (PDF, ~15 — 25 pages)
+- Stakeholder-ready audit document (PDF, ~30 — 50 pages at the Strategic tier)

-- 60-minute live readout with the team
+- 60-minute live readout with the team (Standard and Strategic)

 - Method handoff — the templates the audit was built against